 - Data summaries of results from mid-1991 to the present.
 Beginning with results from 2006, data will be summarized in multi-year increments (i.e., 2006 - 2011).
 This will provide data users the ability to more easily review trends in TDS analytical results.

 - Summary of Toxic and Nutritional Elements Found in TDS Foods

 - Summary of Pesticide Residues and Industrial Chemicals Found in TDS Foods:

 The files listed in the table below contain the individual analytical results by year.
 Separate files have been created for elements, radionuclides, and pesticides and industrial chemicals.
-Note that results for original samples (O) and quality control samples (Q) are reported in separate files.

 A description of the file structure for each group of analytes is provided below; please review the file structures carefully before using the data files.
 The revision histories for elements and radionuclides indicate if and when the data files were revised after the original posting on the website and the nature of the revisions.

 Each data file is a compressed, tab-delimited text file that can be downloaded, decompressed (double-click the file or use Stuffit Expander), and imported by database or spreadsheet software.
 If you are interested in data from all years, download the file that contains 'all results'.
 If you are interested in results from specific years only, download the individual files by year.

 Notes on TDS analytical results for benzene: